Mozu/mozu-node-sdk/README.md

  - `context` *(Object)* The context object your client includes.
 This context is required to calculate a unique key for the stored ticket.
  - `callback` *(Function)* A callback that will be invoked, Node-style, with a `error` argument that should be null.
 There is no result sent to this callback; as long as the error is null, the operation succeeded.

-The only AuthenticationStorage plugin that exists yet is [Multipass](https://github.com/zetlen/mozu-multipass).
+The only plugin that exists so far is [Multipass](https://github.com/zetlen/mozu-multipass) for AuthenticationStorage.

 #### Validate Hashes